-When materials accumulate strain in every cycle, their behavior is called ratcheting - if the strain accumulation stops after several cycles, the behavior is called shake-down.
-The concept of ratcheting was introduced in soil mechanics in order to describe the gradual accumulation of a small permanent deformation [6].
-Ratcheting is however a much general concept that has also been studied, driven by the need of understanding steel behavior [4] or biophysical systems such as molecular motors [3].
+The concept of ratcheting was introduced in soil mechanics in order to describe the gradual accumulation of a small permanent deformation (Lekarp et al., 2004).
+Ratcheting is however a much general concept that has also been studied, driven by the need of understanding steel behavior (Colak, 2003) or biophysical systems such as molecular motors (Astumian, 2003).
 In a 2D granular packing of discs, subjected to stress controlled cyclic loading, strain accumulations were identified as shakedown, or ratcheting, depending on the amplitude of the stress variations.
-This particular phenomenon has been intensively investigated in 2D [2,5] and more recently also in 3D [10].
+This particular phenomenon has been intensively investigated in 2D (Alonso-Marroquin et al., 2004; Garcia-Rojo et al., 2004); first 3D results on cyclic loading are presented here.